iqtree/iqtree.github.io/doc/Installation.md

     cmake -DCMAKE_C_COMPILER=clang -DCMAKE_CXX_COMPILER=clang++ ..

 Unfortunately, the default clang does not support OpenMP (which might change in the near future).
-However, you can obtain OpenMP/Clang from <https://clang-omp.github.io>.
+However, you can obtain OpenMP/Clang from <https://clang-omp.github.io> and the OpenMP library from <http://openmp.llvm.org>.
 After that you can run cmake with (assuming that `clang-omp` points to the installed OpenMP/Clang):

     cmake -DCMAKE_C_COMPILER=clang-omp -DCMAKE_CXX_COMPILER=clang-omp++ -DIQTREE_FLAGS=omp ..

+### Compiling under Windows

+The sequential IQ-TREE version was successfully compiled with TDM-GCC from <http://tdm-gcc.tdragon.net>.
+Since TDM-GCC is essentially a GCC version for Windows, the compiling steps are like under Linux, except that for step 1, you need to open the Terminal called `TDM-GCC-64`, which can be assessed from the Start menu.

+To build multicore version, please switch to MS Visual Studio and Intel C++ compiler because somehow TDM-GCC caused downgraded performance under our test.
+Assuming that you have installed MS Visual Studio 2013 and Intel Parallel Studio XE 2015.
+Then change the CMake step to:

+    cmake -G "Visual Studio 12 Win64" -T "Intel C++ Compiler XE 15.0" -DIQTREE_FLAGS=omp ..

+This will create solution and projects files for MS Visual Studio inside the build folder.
+Now exit the command prompt, open Windows explorer and navigate into this build folder.
+Double-click file `iqtree.sln` (so-called Visual Studio solution file).
+This will open MS Visual Studio and load IQ-TREE projects.
+Build the solution (Menu BUILD !
+Build solution or press F7).
+This creates an executable Release\iqtree.exe.
+This executable can be copied to your system search path such that it is found by your system.